rootstrap/blog/content/Link Tracking with StimulusReflex - Part I.md

 rails new sho_lin --webpack=stimulus -d postgresql
 ```

-By the way, StimuluJS is a frontend framework concerned with adding functionality to the HTML rather than controlling the whole DOM.
-If you wish to learn more about it, there's a [recent post](https://www.smashingmagazine.com/2020/07/introduction-stimulusjs/) that explains how it works.
+By the way, StimuluJS is a front-end framework concerned with adding functionality to the HTML rather than controlling the whole DOM.
+If you wish to learn more about it, here's a [recent post](https://www.smashingmagazine.com/2020/07/introduction-stimulusjs/) that explains how it works.

 ## Testing that StimulusJS works

-Even though this framework deserves a more in-depth explanation, let's do a quick example to make sure everything works as expected and have a basic idea of how it works.
+Even though this framework deserves a more in-depth explanation,  let's work on a quick example to make sure everything works as expected and to provide you with insights on how it works.

 First, we'll create a basic controller with an index action to just render some HTML